ndricca/ocr-rag-qa/README.md

 The server will be available at [localhost:8000](http://localhost:8000).

 The server provides a simple html page and a Websocket interface at `/ws` endpoint.
+The Websocket interface allows you to send messages to the server and receive responses in real-time.
+In this case it is used to send events such as tool calling start and end.

+To do this, the main conversation handler `ConversationHandler.main` method has been implemented as an async function.

 Routing Agent is developed in `ConversationHandler.routing_agent` method, which is iteratively called depending on the presence of a tool call request in last completion response.

 Tool Agents are implemented in `ToolClient.get_context` and `ToolClient.math_reasoning` methods.

 ### Environment Variables